 Some organizations conduct a 360 performance review where managers receive collective feedback regarding their team’s performance from various stakeholders.
 The goal of such a review is to understand how different client groups perceive the team and individual team members so that potential improvements can be considered and implemented.

-Benefit of questions to ask the interviewer
+Benefits of questions to ask the interviewer

 You want to find out as much as you can about the role, future growth opportunities, the team, and the interviewer.
 Here are some examples of questions to ask the interviewer:

 - What are the most important skills needed to be successful in this position?
 It’s important to understand the key skills required to excel in this role and ensure you are well-equipped to meet the expectations.

 - Does this position offer ongoing training?
 Inquiring about ongoing training opportunities shows your commitment to continuous learning and professional growth.

 - Can you tell me about the people I’d be working with?
 Understanding the team dynamics and getting to know your potential colleagues can provide insights into the work environment and collaboration opportunities.

 How to interpret the information you gain